 SFAS No 148, Accounting for Stock-Based Compensation-Transition and Disclosure, an amendment of FASB Statement No. 123, SFAS No. 148 amends SFAS No. 123 and provides alternative methods of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation.
 SFAS No. 148 also requires prominent disclosures in both annual and interim financial statements about the method of accounting for stock-based compensation and the effect of the method used on reported results.
-SFAS No. 148 permits two additional transition methods for entities that adopt the fair value based method, these methods allow Companies to avoid the ramp-up effect arising from prospective application of the fair value based method.
+SFAS No. 148 permits two additional transition methods for entities that adopt the fair value based method, these methods allow companies to avoid the ramp-up effect arising from prospective application of the fair value based method.
 This Statement is effective for financial statements for fiscal years ending after December 15, 2002.
 We have complied with the disclosure provisions of the Statement in our financial statements.

 In January 2003, the FASB issued Interpretation (FIN) No. 45, Guarantor's Accounting and Disclosure Requirement for Guarantees, including Indirect Guarantees of Indebtedness of Others.
-FIN

-No. 45 requires an entity to recognize a liability for the obligations it has undertaken in issuing a guarantee.
+FIN No. 45 requires an entity to recognize a liability for the obligations it has undertaken in issuing a guarantee.
 This liability would be recorded at the inception of a guarantee and would be measured at fair value.
 Certain guarantees are excluded from the measurement and disclosure provisions while certain other guarantees are excluded from the measurement provisions of the interpretation.
 The measurement provisions of this statement apply prospectively to guarantees issued or modified after December 31, 2002.
 The disclosure provisions of the statement apply to financial statements for periods ended after December 15, 2002.
 The adoption of this statement had no impact on our results of operations or financial condition.

 In January 2003, the FASB issued FASB Interpretation No. 46, Consolidation of Variable Interest Entities, an interpretation of ARB No 51.
 In December 2003, the FASB issued FIN No. 46R which clarified certain issues identified in FIN 46.
 FIN No. 46R requires an entity to consolidate a variable interest entity if it is designated as the primary beneficiary of that entity even if the entity does not have a majority of voting interests.
 A variable interest entity is generally defined as an entity where its equity is unable to finance its activities or where the owners of the entity lack the risk and rewards of ownership.
 The provisions of this statement apply at inception for any entity created after January 31, 2003.
 For an entity created before February 1, 2003, the provisions of this interpretation must be applied at the beginning of the first interim or annual period beginning after March 15, 2004.
-We are currently evaluating our ownership interests in joint ventures and limited partnerships that are currently accounted for using the equity interests, as described in Note 4 to the financial statements, will be consolidated in our financial statements when FIN No. 46R is adopted in March 2004.
+We are currently evaluating our ownership interests in joint ventures and limited partnerships that are currently accounted for using the equity method of accounting to determine whether FIN No. 46R will require the consolidation of any of these investments, however, we currently believe that one of our joint venture interests, as described in Note 4 to the financial statements, will be consolidated in our financial statements when FIN No. 46R is adopted in March 2004